PX4/PX4-user_guide/en/flight_modes/offboard.md

 [<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](../getting_started/flight_modes.md#key_position_fixed)

-The vehicle obeys position, velocity, or attitude setpoints provided by some source that is external to the flight stack, such as a companion computer.
+The vehicle obeys position, velocity, acceleration, attitude, attitude rates or thrust/torques setpoints provided by some source that is external to the flight stack, such as a companion computer.
-The setpoints may be provided using MAVLink (or a MAVLink API such as [MAVSDK](https://mavsdk.mavlink.io/)) or by [ROS2](../ros/ros2.md).
+The setpoints may be provided using MAVLink (or a MAVLink API such as [MAVSDK](https://mavsdk.mavlink.io/)) or by [ROS 2](../ros/ros2.md).

 PX4 requires that the external controller provides a continuous 2Hz "proof of life" signal, by streaming any of the supported MAVLink setpoint messages or the ROS 2 [OffboardControlMode](../msg_docs/OffboardControlMode.md) message.
 PX4 enables offboard control only after receiving the signal for more than a second, and will regain control if the signal stops.